seiyun-shin/seiyun-shin.github.io/_pages/service.md

 - Reviewer for International Conference on Acoustics, Speech, and Signal Processing (ICASSP)

-- Reviewer for IEEE Wireless Communications and Networking Conference (WCNC)

 - General Chair for the Coordinated Science Laboratory (CSL) Student Conference 2023 in UIUC

 - Machine Learning Session Chair for the CSL Student Conference 2023